Aligning History of the Ancient World and Tapestry of Grace Year 1

-China and India are covered much more extensively by History of the Ancient World than Tapestry of Grace.
+China and India are covered much more extensively by The History of the Ancient World than Tapestry of Grace.
 Tapestry spends more time covering Israel and Biblical history though.
-In addition, Tapestry covers the ancient Americans but History of the Ancient World does not.
+In addition, Tapestry covers the ancient Americans but The History of the Ancient World does not.

 When I sat down to align History of the Ancient World and Tapestry of Grace Year 1, it quickly became apparent some weeks of Tapestry had up to 15 chapters associated with it.
 Other weeks had no corresponding chapters at all.

 In addition, my children told me they preferred to read History of the Ancient World straight through rather than jump from chapter to chapter.
 I do want to use the discussions from Tapestry of Grace, which I absolutely adore.